St Edward's Crown: Destruction

 During the English Civil War and following Charles I's flight from London in 1642, rumours circulated in London (which held some truth) that the king was attempting to sell the crown jewels in Holland in order to fund a war against parliament.
 Parliament declared that anyone trafficking the crown jewels—which were the property of the Crown and not the king personally—was an enemy of the state.
 In 1643, suspicions arose in parliament that the coronation regalia had been taken from Westminster Abbey to York by the royalist Dean of Westminster, John Williams.
 When the sub-dean refused to allow access for the regalia to be checked, a motion was brought before parliament to force the opening of the abbey treasury.
 The first motion failed, but a second motion passed which ordered the locks to be opened, an inventory made, and the locks changed.
 The inventory was taken by Henry Marten and George Wither, who were reported by Peter Heylyn to have mocked the regalia, with Marten having dressed Wither in St Edward's Crown and robes, who then, 'marched about the room with stately garb and afterwards with a Thousand Apish and Ridiculous Actions exposed these sacred ornaments to contempt and laughter'.
-Parliament ordered that the regalia be removed from the abbey and taken to join the rest of the crown jewels and plate at the Tower of London.

-As parliament became more desperate for funds to maintain its forces against the king, the House of Commons passed a motion to melt down the king's plate and turn it into coinage, though the House of Lords objected.
-Following the execution of Charles I in 1649, parliament ordered that the regalia, then under the supervision of Sir Henry Mildmay, Master of the Jewel Office, 'be totally broken, and that they melt down all the gold and silver and sell all the jewels to the best advantage of the Commonwealth.'
+Following the execution of Charles I in 1649, the regalia were removed from the abbey and taken to join the rest of the Crown Jewels and plate at the Tower of London.
+Parliament ordered that the regalia, then under the supervision of Sir Henry Mildmay, Master of the Jewel Office, 'be totally broken, and that they melt down all the gold and silver and sell all the jewels to the best advantage of the Commonwealth.'
 Henry Mildmay stayed away, but his nephew and Clerk of the Jewel House, Carew Mildmay, returned the instructions 'not obeyed', for which he was jailed at Fleet Prison.
 Nonetheless, an inventory and valuation was taken, and the reglia was broken up and sold or turned into coinage.
 St Edward's Crown was described in the inventory as, 'King Alfred's Crown of gold wire-work set with slight stones and two little bells', weighing 79.5 oz, valued at £3 per ounce, total value £248 10s 0d.